aik099/PhpStormProtocol/README.md

 Installing on Mac
 =================
-Please follow instructions from the [this page](LinCastor.md) if the `PhpStorm Protocol.app` won't work as expected on you OS X version.
+Please follow instructions from the [this page](LinCastor.md) if the `PhpStorm Protocol.app` won't work as expected on your OS X version.
 PhpStorm 8+ (Mac version only) has built-in url handler and `phpstorm://open?file=%f&line=%l` url needs to be used instead (see https://youtrack.jetbrains.com/issue/IDEA-65879).

 1. clone this repository